 - Keywords: self-supervised learning, unsupervised representation learning, contrastive representation learning, data augmentation, MixUp

-- Abstract: Contrastive representation learning has shown to be an effective way of learning representations from unlabeled data.
+- Abstract: Contrastive representation learning has shown to be effective to learn representations from unlabeled data.
 However, much progress has been made in vision domains relying on data augmentations carefully designed using domain knowledge.
-In this work, we propose i-Mix, a simple yet effective regularization strategy for improving contrastive representation learning in both vision and non-vision domains.
+In this work, we propose i-Mix, a simple yet effective domain-agnostic regularization strategy for improving contrastive representation learning.
 We cast contrastive learning as training a non-parametric classifier by assigning a unique virtual class to each data in a batch.
 Then, data instances are mixed in both the input and virtual label spaces, providing more augmented data during training.
-In experiments, we demonstrate that i-Mix consistently improves the quality of self-supervised representations across domains, resulting in significant performance gains on downstream tasks.
+In experiments, we demonstrate that i-Mix consistently improves the quality of learned representations across domains, including image, speech, and tabular data.
 Furthermore, we confirm its regularization effect via extensive ablation studies across model and dataset sizes.
 The code is available at https://github.com/kibok90/imix.

-- One-sentence Summary: We propose i-Mix, a simple yet effective strategy for regularizing contrastive representation learning in both vision and non-vision domains.
+- One-sentence Summary: We propose i-Mix, a simple yet effective domain-agnostic regularization strategy for improving contrastive representation learning.

 - Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics